7 Steps to Prepare You For Astral Projection BEFORE You Begin

 5. Practice Regularly, But Stop "Trying" So Hard

-Some people may have been trying for months or years to achieve their first astral projection, but it is the very word "try" that is the block.
+Some people may have been trying for months or years to achieve their first astral projection, but it is the very word "try" itself is that is the block.
 The problem with "trying" is that it implies significant conscious effort and, with that, tension.